 Methods to achieve objectives

-Students will be required to complete weekly readings and reflections posted in SOLE that are germane to the topic of education, teaching and learning, and assessment.
-Students will be required to observe a set amount of classroom teachings and journal their experience from the prospective of an educator.
-The journal will be submitted as part of an assessment piece.
-Finally, students will submit a final project proposal outlining their interest in classroom teaching or curriculum development.
+Students will be required to meet objectives in the MSaE rotation through four distinct ways: (1) Complete learning module readings and reflections posted in SOLE that are germane to the topic of education, teaching and learning, and assessment; (2) Observe a set amount of classroom teaching observations (including Simulation in STEPS) and journal their experience from the prospective of an educator.
+The journal entries will be submitted as part of an assessment piece.
+(3) Co-facilitate a small group (e.g., PBL, CLG, Ethics) in multiple iterations and submit a reflection on the experience; (4) Develop and implement a final project proposal outlining their interest in classroom teaching or curriculum development.
 This project will be executed in person and assessed by the rotation director.

 Examination procedures and evaluation criteria

 Students will receive preceptor feedback on SOLE module assignments.
-Classroom observations are tailored to each student and faculty member schedules, and journal logs will be documented through SOLE.
-Students will submit all materials (i.e., reading reflections, journal observations, project proposal and final lesson plan project) to the preceptor for review, and a pass/fail grade for successful completion of the rotation.
+Classroom observations and Small Group Co-facilitation is tailored to each student and faculty member schedule, and journal logs will be documented through SOLE.
+Students will submit all materials (i.e., reading reflections, journal observations, small-group facilitation reflection, project proposal and final lesson plan project) to the preceptor for review, and a pass/fail grade for successful completion of the rotation.

 Pre-Rotation Instructions: Any student interested in scheduling this rotation will need to contact Anna Lama (firstname.lastname@example.org) before July 1 of the academic year for more information.
 Additions to the rotation after July 1 will be based on rotation availability.